 Roberts’ right-hand man Bob Geren is also entering his seventh season as the Dodgers bench coach

 Robert Van Scoyoc will once again be the team’s hitting coach for a fourth season.
-Also working with the hitters is Brant Brown, who returns as a hitting coach for his third season, and Aaron Bates as the assistant hitting coach in his fourth season.
+Also working with the hitters is Brant Brown, who returns as a hitting coach for his third season, and Aaron Bates as the assistant hitting coach is in his fourth season.

 Mark Prior continues as the team’s pitching coach for a third season, after previous working as the bullpen coach from 2018-19.
 Assistant pitching coach Connor McGuiness is in his third season in that role.

 Clayton McCullough returns for a second season as first base coach, and Dino Ebel is third base coach for a fourth consecutive year.

 Josh Bard is continuing to work as the Dodgers’ bullpen coach for his third season.

 Danny Lehmann is game planning and communications coach for his third straight year and fourth overall after previously holding the position in 2018.
 In 2019, Lehmann served as a special assistant to the club.